 The Illinois Division of Child Support Service, among other tasks, aids in ensuring compliance with child support orders.
 If you do not pay, the division may take several actions to try to collect what you owe.

 Intercept of funds

-According to the Illinois Department of Healthcare and Family Services, if you fall behind on child support, the state may intercept certain funds as a collection of your owed amounts.
+According to the in Illinois Department of Healthcare and Family Services, if you fall behind on child support, the state may intercept certain funds as a collection of your owed amounts.
 For example, the state may withhold funds from tax refunds, as well as unemployment benefits to apply toward your arrears.

 License suspension or denial

 The state’s Division of Child Support Service may request the suspension or denial of certain licenses if you owe past-due child support.
 Until such time as you catch up or make other arrangements, you may have your driver’s license or recreational licenses, such as those required for hunting or fishing, suspended.
 The state may also suspend your professional licenses, which may affect your ability to work and earn.